PrabhbirJ/apigateway/README.md

 **API Gateway** is a modular, developer-friendly Python project designed to become a **full-featured API Gateway framework**.
-Right now (v1.0.0) it ships with **request validation utilities** powered by [Pydantic](https://docs.pydantic.dev).
+(v1.2.0) it ships with **request validation utilities and authorization** powered by [Pydantic](https://docs.pydantic.dev).
-In the coming weeks, it will expand into routing, authentication, rate limiting, logging, and more.
+In the coming weeks, it will expand into routing, rate limiting, logging, and more.

 ---